v-nleaver/Hololens/hololens/hololens-insider.md

 - Fixed an issue in Device Portal that would sometimes prevent the export of the spatial mapping database.

+- Modified the timing of when LOB App updates occur.
+In the past, LOB App updates forced applications to shut down to complete an update.
+Now, if an application is actively being used, the LOB App update will wait to perform the update until the application is not in use.

 ## Start receiving Insider builds

 This section explains the steps to prepare devices and then the steps to receive Insider builds.